 - Some retailers are not challenging their supply chain enough.
 They need to work with their suppliers to find and clean up the high risk elements of their supply chain.
 This will become ever more urgent over the next two years as we count down to the illegal timber Regulation coming into force. - There is a misrepresentation of the FSC and what certification means.
 There is evidence that FSC Chain of Custody certification is being misrepresented and misunderstood by companies.
 We found companies were falsely claiming or implying to customers/clients that because a company has FSC Chain of Custody, all the wood they sell is low risk.
 In some cases, company staff themselves appeared to genuinely believe this to be the case.
 In fact, unless the timber or wood product itself is FSC certified, a company having FSC Chain of Custody bears no relevance to the likelihood of the wood it sells being legal and sustainable.
 Such misleading claims undermine the significant investments made by more responsible companies to procure FSC certified timber and wood products and can put them at an economic disadvantage. - Transparency is lacking.
 Companies were extremely reluctant to share information on their supply chains and the origin of their products with both investigators posing as buyers and WWF.
 Given the complexity of supply chains, it is likely that in most cases this was down to companies simply not knowing the ultimate origin of the timber.
 In some cases it can be explained by companies wanting to avoid being 'caught out' using unsustainable or illegally sourced wood.
 Another reason was commercial confidentiality buyers spend a lot of resources finding suppliers and vice versa.
 Neither wants to risk giving an advantage to a competitor.
 Companies in middle-man/trader positions in long supply chains may also be concerned about being bypassed. - Companies are unwilling to pay.
 Companies are not prepared to pay or pass on the costs of sustainable forest management, but are increasingly expecting forest growers to be certified.
 An outcome of the illegal timber trade is that consumers are used to paying what are effectively subsidised prices for timber.
 Timber grown without due regard to social, economic and environmental viability costs less and has been around for so long that consumers aren't used to paying the real costs of growing and harvesting trees.
 The challenge is whether companies will pass on any increased revenue to the point in the supply chain where the additional costs are actually incurred. - Companies are still selling cheaper non-FSC products.
 For some wood products, companies are offering both FSC and non FSC alternatives, but in reality they appear to be selling almost all non FSC because it is cheaper.
 Companies are under pressure to offer cheaper goods for their customer range and switching the market to responsibly-sourced goods is a challenge when price competition is high Some companies are willing to sell FSC products but are under pressure to continue offering cheaper goods for their customer range because of price competition.
 But if they sell both FSC and non-FSC versions of similar products, consumers will always be tempted by the cheaper price. - Stockpiling /old stock.
-There is some evidence that companies have supplies of old stock which won't meet the requirements of the Illegal Timber Regulation.
-There's a two year window for companies to dispose of this stock.
-There's also a risk that some companies will or have stockpiled illegal or unsustainable timber or wood products.
-Such companies will be looking to dispose of these products in the next two years or even import more illegal stock for sale before the law comes into effect.
+There are often surprisingly long lead times between timber being imported (placed on the market) and timber products eventually being sold to customers.
+Because of the delayed implementation of the new Illegal Timber Regulation, there's a risk that unscrupulous companies will stockpile products of uncertain or high risk origin in advance of the regulation coming into force.